garrandall/popular-music-data/tracks/you-better-move-lil-uzi-vert.md

 Remember I used to play that pinball game?
 Let's go
 Lil Uzi Vert
-Ooh, you better move (That was before I had Internet)
+Oh, you better move (That was before I had Internet)

-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
-Ooh, you better move
+Oh, you better move
 You better move, you better move
 You better move, you better move
 Louis my shoes